An Autonomous Developer on Your Machine in Two Minutes

 Where does my MCPTASK_TOKEN come from?

-Settings → API Access on mcptask.online.
+User → Advanced info → API Token on mcptask.online.
 It's a long personal access token that authenticates the runner as you.
 The installer will also prompt you to paste it during setup, and stores it as an environment variable.

 Does this work on Linux / Windows / a server?